 Complete the Online Licensing Form for new and renewal pet licenses.
 Required documentation may be uploaded online or submitted later by email to Pet Licensing, mail, or in-person.
 Multiple pets can be licensed in one transaction.

-Complete the Animal License Application (PDF).
+Complete the Animal License Application (PDF-fillable form).
 Complete one application for each pet being licensed.
 Enclose proof of rabies vaccination and spay/neuter (if applicable) with application.

 Bring proof of rabies vaccination and spay/neuter (if applicable) to Placer County Animal Services.
 Licensing hours are Monday through Saturday from 9 a.m. to 5 p.m.